Learn more about the Computer Games Group

 The solutions generated by the Computer Games Research Group in relation to these research areas are used within the games industry, the broadcasting industry, animation technology and also within the education and training sector.

 In the most recent research assessment (Research Excellence Framework 2014), the Computer Games Research Group led one of the key themes, Entertainment Computing, in the Computer Science and Informatics submission.
-48% of this Unit of Assessment was rated as world-class and internationally excellent (4* and 3*), whilst 80% of the research impact was ranked as having either outstanding impacts in terms of reach and significance (4*) or very considerable impact in terms of reach and significance (3*).
+48% of this Unit of Assessment was rated as internationally excellent, whilst 80% of the research impact was ranked as having high impacts in terms of reach and significance.

 Find out more about our research staff